sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 /*
-Description: Joining Sparkfabrik if you are not an Italian citizen
+Description: Joining SparkFabrik if you are not an Italian citizen
 Sort: 85
 */

 We are very happy to receive applications from around the globe.
 Actually we like SparkFabrik to be a multicultural melting pot, where ideas can spark (heh!) from our cultural differences and richness.

-Sparkfabrik has its offices in Milan, Italy, but the company is structured with a remote-first approach, meaning that the procedures and communication channel are thought out to support remote alongside in-person workflows.
+SparkFabrik has its offices in Milan, Italy, but the company is structured with a remote-first approach, meaning that the procedures and communication channel are thought out to support remote alongside in-person workflows.
 So we equally consider both applications for remote working and for relocating to Italy, near Milan.

 The main difference lies in the type of contract we sign with the new employee.

 ## Relocating foreign workers

-Relocating to Italy will require effort and paperwork (we have a [guide to relocation](/guides/relocating-to-italy) that explains the process in detail) but will allow Sparkfabrik to grant you a _Collective Labour Agreement_ (CLA).
+Relocating to Italy will require effort and paperwork (we have a [guide to relocation](/guides/relocating-to-italy) that explains the process in detail) but will allow SparkFabrik to grant you a _Collective Labour Agreement_ (CLA).

 Depending on where you come from, you may or may not have to ask for a visa.
 European citizens may come to Italy and be hired freely, as they were italian citizens.
 From other countries a working or family visa will be required.

-No matter what, Sparkfabrik offers permanent employment contracts (find here the [full Italian CLA](https://www.contrattocommercio.it) - sadly no official English translation is available).
+No matter what, SparkFabrik offers permanent employment contracts (find here the [full Italian CLA](https://www.contrattocommercio.it) - sadly no official English translation is available).
 This arrangement allows for open-ended visa renovation, among other things.

 With such a contract, your yearly **gross** salary will be paid in 14 **net** monthly wages.
 This is because:

 1. June and December you get double wage (hence, 14 wages)
-2. Sparkfabrik will retain taxes following regulations and pay them for you (hence, they are net)
+2. SparkFabrik will retain taxes following regulations and pay them for you (hence, they are net)

 The retained tax amount depends on a lot of factors, like the agreed gross wage, your level, possible dependent relatives, etc. As a rule of thumb, you can consider **one third of the gross salary to be retained** in taxes.

 ## Remote foreign workers

 Remote workers living in foreign countries, even european ones, can't be employed with a CLA.
-Among others, the main blocker is that Sparkfabrik can't easily pay your taxes in your country, while the Italian CLA requires that we do.
+Among others, the main blocker is that SparkFabrik can't easily pay your taxes in your country, while the Italian CLA requires that we do.

 For this reason we have a standard private agreement that guarantees: